Dutch Oven Biscuits and Gravy

 (serves 4-6)

-Start by browning 1/2 pound of sausage (or bacon, or both!) in your dutch oven.
+Start by browning 1/2 pound of sausage (or bacon, or both!) in your Dutch oven.
 Stir in 3 cups of milk.
-Combine 3/8 cup each flour and water and stir into the pot.

 Bring to a boil and cook until thickened.
-Serve over Dutch Oven Drop Biscuits.

-To make the biscuits, combine 2 cups flour, 3 tablespoons baking powder, and 1/2 teaspoon salt.
+To make the biscuits, combine 2 cups flour, 3 teaspoons baking powder, and 1/2 teaspoon salt.
 Cut in 1/3 cup shortening and stir in 1 cup milk.
-The dough will be sticky, but dump it onto a floured board and knead a few times.
-Spoon into a dutch oven and bake, uncovered, at 450° for 12 minutes.

 Cut biscuits in half and top with the milk gravy.